billyfung/node-beginner/README.md

 ![login](/public/images/login.png)

+#Overview
+Set up a basic login page homepage with GitHub authentication via `passport-github`, no database integration, just GitHub authentication, and display the information from GitHub profile.

 ##Detailed Introduction

 If you've been wanting to try out Node.js for awhile, but haven't found a concise enough tutorial to walk you through a simple Node.js application, here's another one you can try.
 The tutorial will hopefully walk you through setting up a Node.js app where users can sign up or log in through GitHub.